Kalemegdan Park: Gondola lift

 In January 2021, Suzana Vasiljević, media advisor to the president of Serbia Aleksandar Vučić, said: "President rejoice over gondola.
 No one can stop him.
 No one will stop him to finish that project.
 I know the man".
 In March 2021, the Administrative Court fully annulled the 2019 permit issued by the Ministry of Construction.
 In June 2021, during the amending of the city budget, it was obvious that city still plans to go with the project.
-Vesić stated that the gondola will be built, and the he don't understand the bewilderment about it.
+Vesić stated that the gondola will be built, and that he didn't understand the bewilderment about it.
 New mayor from the same party, Aleksandar Šapić, said in September 2022 that the works will continue if they are "not endangering the heritage of Kalemegdan", and that project is "not expensive anyway".

 Government's Anti-Corruption Council in its September 2022 report asked for the project to be dropped, describing it as "against public interest, and as such harmful for Belgrade from numerous aspects".
 The council concluded that the gondola lift might permanently damage basic values of the fortress and endanger UNESCO nomination, labeling the entire project as a textbook on breaking laws, procedures, planning documents, and rejecting numerous experts' opinions.
 All this combined points to systemic organized corruption.
 Though construction didn't start by this point, 155 trees have been cut and city paid the contractor 626 million dinars (€5.3 million) in advance, with further 200.000 (€1.700) in 2023 and 420 million (€3.56 million) in 2024 planned in the city budget.